Melatonin

 • Cognitive issues: Trouble focusing, memory lapses, or brain fog.

-Melatonin deficiency can result from various factors, including:
+Melatonin deficiency can cause from various factors, including:

 • Excessive screen time: Blue light from phones, tablets, and computers suppresses melatonin production.